richardlam4391/Introduction_to_Data_Science/Data Science Methodology/README.md

 # Data Science Methodology

-This course tells you why methodology is important for data science career roles.

-This repository contains case-study portfolio demonstrating how to apply a rigorous, iterative framework to real-world data science problems.
+Data Science Methodology contains case-study portfolio demonstrating how to apply a rigorous, iterative framework to real-world data science problems.
 This completed in June 2025.

 ---